jose-cano/stock-analysis/README.md

 ```
 *You must restart runtime after running commands*

-Then, drag the stock_analysis folder outside the stock-analysis folder.
+Then, drag the stock_analysis folder outside the stock-analysis folder (to your working directory).
 You're done with the setup!

 ### Getting data